How to help your Customers Pick the Right Size and Reduce Order Returns – Ecommerce Size Guide

 17) Offer in-store trials and returns

-If you have an offline store, you can minimize your local product returns by inviting customers to try a product by walking into your local showroom.
+If you have an offline fashion store, you can minimize your local product returns by inviting customers to try a product by walking into your local showroom.

 SIZE RECOMMENDATION SOFTWARES